 How To Store Endive

-The best way to store this sharp-flavored vegetable is to wrap it in a paper towel, place inside a plastic storage bag and refrigerate it.
+The best way to store this sharp-flavoured vegetable is to wrap it in a paper towel, place inside a plastic storage bag and refrigerate it.

 Belgian Endive Recipes